ilex-paraguariensis/yerbamate/README.md

 ```

 ### **Install a module**
-You can install independant modules such as models, trainers, and data loaders from github projects that follow the [Maté module structure](https://oalee.github.io/yerbamate#maté-module-structure).
+You can install independant modules such as models, trainers, and data loaders from github projects that follow the [Maté modular project structure](https://oalee.github.io/yerbamate#project-structure).

 ```bash
 mate install oalee/lightweight-gan/lgan/trainers/lgan